spring-projects/spring-integration-samples/intermediate/stored-procedures-derby/README.md

 # Setup

-Just make sure you have Maven set up and that the project builds successfully.
+Just make sure you have Gradle set up and that the project builds successfully.

 # Run the Sample

 * running the "Main" class from within STS (Right-click on Main class --> Run As --> Java Application)
 * or from the command line:

-    - mvn package
-    - mvn exec:java
+    $ gradlew :stored-procedures-derby:run

 * Follow the screen (command line) instructions.